-4.1.
-Default Procedures
+7.1.
+Using Default Procedures

 Although it is possible to define quite complex SQL queries, often the simplest are also the most common.
 Inserting, selecting, updating, and deleting records based on a specific key value are the most basic operations for a database.
 Another common practice is upsert, where if a row matching the primary key already exists, the record is updated - if not, a new record is inserted.
+To simplify these operations, VoltDB defines these default stored procedures for tables.